VincentPla/Probabilistic-Graphical-Models/README.md

 # Probabilistic-Graphical-Models

-Contains all homework done this semester with the code used as well as the report.
+Contains all the homeworks done this semester with the code used as well as the report.